techidaily/site-facebook/source/_posts/customizing-your-fb-experience-to-escape-annoying-ads.md

 ## Why Are You Seeing the Ads You're Seeing on Facebook?

- A lot of things influence[the kind of ads you see on Facebook](https://www.makeuseof.com/tag/how-to-change-facebook-ads/) .
+ A lot of things influence [the kind of ads you see on Facebook](https://www.makeuseof.com/tag/how-to-change-facebook-ads/) .

  One of the most impacting factors is what you do on the platform.
 So, if for instance, you like and comment on a lot of sports videos on Facebook, you could see a lot of ads about sports gadgets or sporting events.